ziodolcevita/The-Riddle/README.md

 # Riddles
 Final Project CFG
 <br>
-This is our final oroject as part of the Code First Girls course.
+This is our final project as part of the Code First Girls course.
 <br>
 It is an introduction into HTML, CSS and Javascript.
 <br>